allthroughthenight/allthroughthenight.github.io/_posts/2027-01-01-what-i-learned-this-year.md

 # Introduction

-Being back at work this past year, I was better able to coalece my thoughts and direct my understandings into articles that resonated with me.
-I was overwhelming myself with all the articles I wanted to save and comment on, then I noticed they weas a lot of filler and trimmed things down.
+Being back at work this past year, I overwhelmed myself with all the articles I saved, then I relized they were filler and tossed most of them and kept the best.

 # Articles